melezhik/swat/README2.md

         -- Calculate and merge swat settings come from different locations -- Compile swat story into Test::Harness test
     - The end of swat compilation phase
-    - Hit swat execution phase - actualy runs \`prove' recurisively on a directory with a Test::Harness files
+    - Hit swat execution phase - actually runs \`prove' recursively on a directory with a Test::Harness files
     - For every Test::Harness test gets executed:
         -- Require hook.pm if exists
         -- Generate next item from Test::More asserts list